2019 Was The 2nd-Hottest Year On Record, According To NASA And NOAA

 "We are definitely seeing trends in the kind of the instances of big rain," Arndt says.
 "We're seeing the largest events getting larger," he explains, adding that in many places, a larger percentage of the annual rainfall is coming down in a smaller number of storms.

-That means more flood risk in many parts of the U.S. Last year, for example, big rainfall events drove record-breaking floods along the Mississippi River and its tributaries.
+That means more flood risk in many parts of the United States.
+Last year, for example, big rainfall events drove record-breaking floods along the Mississippi River and its tributaries.

 "That has consequences for how we manage water," Arndt says.
 Stormwater systems are being tested by large amounts of water all at once, as are reservoirs.
 "When you get more of your rain in fewer larger doses, you have to manage things differently," he says, because it's more difficult to keep a consistent supply of water.